Oral Cancer: Surgery

 A new cough

-Swelling, pain, or redness in your legs
+Swelling, warmth, pain, or redness in one arm or leg

 Trouble eating or drinking